 In February 2013, the CRA entered into an agreement with The Greater Delray Beach Chamber of Commerce, Inc. (the "Chamber") to provide funding for the relocation of the Chamber's offices to the Old School Square Parking Garage retail office space in order to facilitate redevelopment by the CRA of the property then occupied by the Chamber (the "Chamber property").
-The agreement provides that the CRA will fund up to \$459,675 of the cost to build out the Chamber's new office space, of which the Chamber agreed to repay \$250,000 to the CRA over 15 years.
-The Chamber executed a promissory note to the CRA for \$250,000 payable in 180 equal monthly installments of \$1,849, including interest at 4.0%, through maturity.
-The first payment on the note is due 180 days after issuance of the certificate of occupancy for the Chamber's new office space or April 1, 2014, whichever is earlier.
-Within 30 days following occupancy of the new office space by the Chamber, the Chamber agreed to execute a release and termination of its existing lease on the Chamber property, thereby allowing the CRA to redevelop the property.
-At September 30, 2013 the CRA had incurred \$62,108 for the build out of the Chamber's office space and charged this amount to the note receivable from the Chamber.
+The agreement provided that the CRA would fund up to \$459,675 of the cost to build out the Chamber's new office space, of which the Chamber agreed to repay \$250,000 to the CRA over 15 years.
+The Chamber executed a promissory note to the CRA for \$250,000 payable in 180 equal monthly installments of \$1,849, including interest at 4.0%, beginning April 1, 2014, through maturity.
+The Chamber also executed a release and termination of its existing lease on the Chamber property, thereby allowing the CRA to redevelop the property.
+At September 30, 2014 the balance of the note receivable from the Chamber was \$243,854.